SiRumCz/CSC501/assignment3/README.md

 use ':server connect' to start connection
 set password
 make sure the password is the same as in load_data.py (password: password)
-to change password use ':server change-password' in the browser
+to change password use ':server change-password' at localhost:7474

 ### Expected Output